 DIY rule of thumb: before starting a DIY project—especially a major one—make sure that you are equipped with adequate know-how, savvy with tools, not pressed for time, and not a stranger to DIYs.
 A successful DIY undertaking translates to savings, but a failed one?
 That may cost you more money than if you had hired a professional in the first place.

-With those words of warning out of the way, here are some important tips from former real estate attorney turned interior design blogger Sue De Chiara of The Zhush:
+Here are some important tips from former real estate attorney turned interior design blogger Sue De Chiara of The Zhush:

 - The cost of a DIY wainscoting project averages at $5 to $45 per square foot, depending on your chosen wainscoting style and material.
 As only logical, the more high-end your choices are, the more expensive your project will get.
 For example, solid wood wainscoting will cost you more than PVC plastic.
+And don’t forget the chair rail, you’ll have to factor in that cost as well.

 - Installing wainscoting requires a serious arsenal of tools: circular saw, jigsaw, hammer, level, tape measure, stud finder, finishing nails, caulk gun, nail gun, and paneling nails.
 It is essential that you round up all these tools before launching the project.
 If you do not have these at home, you may want to borrow from your neighborhood handyman or, if you’re serious about DIY home projects, invest in them.